 DIY GUIDE: Japan in 7 Days

 Planning to go on an inter-city tour of Japan?
 Do you have limited time and yet still want to see as many places as possible?
-I’m going to share how we explored 4 Major cities and managed to squeeze in 2 popular theme parks, the famous Mt.
+I’m going to share how we explored 4 Major cities and managed to squeeze-in 2 popular theme parks, the famous Mt.
 Fuji, and a few of Japan’s most iconic hot spots – all in a span of 7 days.

 This particular trip is special to me and Henry.
 It’s our first time to travel outside the Philippines.
-Somehow we feel lucky and terrified to be able to visit another country, and that that country would be Japan.
-So many questions just needs to be answered and “obstacles” we want to get out of the way.
+We feel lucky and terrified to be able to visit another country, and that country would be Japan.
+So many questions need to be answered and “obstacles” we want to get out-of-the-way.

-Out of all these worries, “Will our visas get approved?” is the most glaring one of all.
-Remember, we don’t have any prior trip overseas, and it is normally said that having other countries’s stamps on your passport would increase the chance of getting a tourist visa approval in a country like Japan.
+Out of all these worries, “Will our visa applications get approved?” is the most glaring one of all.
+Remember, we don’t have any prior trip overseas.
+It is usually stated that having other countries’ old stamps on your passport will increase the chance of getting a visa approval for a country like Japan.
 The fact is, not having any prior trips abroad, we had none.

 PLANNING OUR JOURNEY